Qwellstra/alx-low_level_programming/0x00-hello_world/README.md

 Task 7-A script that generates the assembly code of a C code Printing a statement-Task 5
 Task 5- Printing a statement
+Task 6- A script that prints the size of various types